gemily/gem-brand/README.md

 # gem-brand
-Branding and media guidelines for Gem
+Branding and media guidelines for Gem.
+Please refer to the wiki to determine the correct spelling and use of the Gem brand.